omartech104/The_One_Hundered_Years_War/README.md

 💡 Add your own stories, events, or characters in `mechs/`.
 💡 Create new mechanics for inventory, combat, or diplomacy.
 💡 Enhance input handling for smoother interaction.
-💡 Add color and style for better terminal readability.

 ---